-2.4 Technical requirements for a Residual Mix calculation
+3.4 Conditions for a practical Residual Mix calculation

 A Residual Mix calculation needs clarity about the system boundary within which it is applicable.
 This report will consider the question of whether a separate Residual Mix per type of gas and per system boundary is required: should system boundaries be per type of gas, for gas networks, hydrogen networks and gases transported by vehicle?
 This question is not explicitly answered in EU legislation and a harmonised response is recommended to establish a credible framework for origin Disclosure that is trusted by energy consumers.